LayoutEnhancer: Generating Good Indoor Layouts from Imperfect Data: Implementation Details

-We use the $4$ versions of our network introduced in the previous section for \scene\ synthesis and evaluate the results in terms of both realism and ergonomic loss.
-In order to evaluate the realism of our generated results, we perform a perceptual study in which we ask participants to compare pairs of Bedroom \scenes\ with the question of which \scene\ is more realistic.
-We compare \scenes\ from $6$ sources in this study: the ground truth \scenes\ from the 3DFRONT dataset \cite{fu2021future,fu2021front}, \scenes\ generated with ATISS \cite{paschalidou2021atiss} which we train using the code provided on their website, as well as the $4$ versions of our proposed method which we label V0, V1, V2 and V3.
+In order to evaluate the realism of our generated results, we perform a perceptual study using Amazon Mechanical Turk in which we ask participants to compare pairs of Bedroom \scenes\ with the question of which \scene\ is more realistic.

-To allow for a direct comparison, we use the attributes of the room, doors and windows from the ground truth data for each \scene\ and only generate the rest of the \furnobjs\ using the selected methods.
-For each \scene\ in the validation set we generate $20$ variations each using ATISS and our trained networks and create sets of size $6$ that contain one \scene\ of each method generated from the same floor plan.
-Since ATISS does not handle any collisions between \furnobjs\ and even some of the ground truth \scenes\ may contain such collisions, we discard the entire set if one of its \scenes\ contains an intersection between \furnobjs\ larger than a threshold, which we set as $20\%$ of the smaller bounding box area.
+To allow for a direct comparison, we use the binary map of the floor plan and the attributes of the doors and windows from the ground truth data for each \scene\ and only generate the rest of the \furnobjs\ using the selected methods.
+For each of the $289$ partial \scenes\ in the validation set consisting of binary map, doors, and windows, we generate $20$ furniture layout variations using both ATISS and our trained networks, resulting in a total of $5780$ sets of $6$ \scenes\ each, one for each method/variant.
+Since ATISS does not handle any intersections between \furnobjs\ and even some of the ground truth \scenes\ may contain such intersections, we discard the entire set if one of its \scenes\ contains an intersection between \furnobjs\ larger than a threshold, which we set as $20\%$ of the smaller bounding box area.
 For our networks, we perform intersection-checks during inference, only discarding a set if an intersection-free \scene\ cannot be generated after $20$ attempts.
-Since our networks may also try to generate additional windows or doors, we simple resample the category in such a case.
-Finally, the ATISS \scenes\ are augmented with additional objects such as indoor lamps and computers in the same manner as explained in Section \ref{sub:results_dataset}.
+For comparison, $\sim 75\%$ of ATISS \scenes\ contain bounding box intersections, compared to $\sim 48\%$ of \scenes\ generated by our model with intersection check turned off.
+Additionally, $\sim 56\%$ of the ground truth \scenes\ also contain bounding box intersections.
+These numbers likely include some false positives where the bounding boxes intersect but the 3d meshes do not.
+We decided to be more conservative since intersections can significantly influence the perceived realism.
+Furthermore, since both ATISS and our model may try to generate additional windows or doors, we simple resample the category in such a case.